deshitifai/nonperson.ai/README.md

-# Taking the "I" out of AI
+# Take the "I" out of AI

 Why is AI the only interface on your computer that speaks in the first person?